 No, its quite easy to apply the film without one.
 But for bundling the dispenser does make a huge difference.

 Blown film is tougher than cast and has more ‘cling’ making it stick to itself well.
 It has a slightly dull appearance but is ideal for heavier loads.
 Cast film definitely has its benefits though – it is clearer and can be used easily with scanning equipment.
-It also unwinds more quietly than blown which can make a busy warehouse a much nicer place to be.
+It also unwinds more quietly than blown.
 Cast film will stretch more easily which can be a benefit but if securing a heavy load this can cause shifting.

 No, you can use a simple shrink kit and heat gun.

-Our tissue paper range is all 16gsm to 18gsm.
+Our tissue paper range is all 16gsm to 19gsm.
 All grades are made in Acid Free quality.

 Broadly yes, but they will vary slightly from batch to batch.
 Even the White tissue papers can vary.

 A premium crisp but softer white acid free tissue paper ideal for jewellery, silverware and all delicate items that need conformable and tarnish free packaging.
-This tissue is unglazed, or Machine Finished.
+This tissue is unglazed, and not machine finished.

 Yes.
 We do not supply unbleached tissue paper.